In a new article by Relationships Australia, they explore how we as parents can know if our children are being bullied at school.

 How can I spot the signs of bullying?

 It can sometimes be difficult to detect whether or not your child is being bullied, as not every child will react in the same way.
 In addition, such warning signs might not be immediately apparent, depending on the type of bullying, e.g. physical aggression, verbal taunting, cyber bullying.

 Often children who are experiencing bullying will refuse to discuss what is wrong with their parents, as well as being subject to unexpected mood swings, anxiety or crying.
 They may also be reluctant to get out bed or go to school, or could become fearful about going to school at all.

 Upon coming home from school, you might find that your child is missing possessions or has unexplained cuts or bruises.
 If they start to frequently come home hungry, or start to ask for more food or lunch money to take to school, it could potentially be a sign that their food is being taken from them.

 How can I help my child handle bullying at school?

 Parents and carers can help children tackle bullying at school, as parents talk openly and honestly with your kids and let them know you are concerned about their safety and wellbeing at school, walk/drive them to school and back in the first week of school if possible, let your children know that there is lot of help available for them, help them to build support network by organising play days with their classmates.

 It is important that parents and carers take care of their own wellbeing and be aware of their own feelings and emotions when helping their children or children in their care.
 It is recommended parents and carers get some support by talking to someone they can trust, and seek professional help for yourself and family if you need it.

-Online counselling?with Relationships Australia is an option for parents and carers working full time and have the need for out of hours or weekend access to professional help or support.
-To find out more about Online counselling and face-to-face counselling you can call us on 1300 364 277.
+Online counselling with Relationships Australia is an option for parents and carers working full time and have the need for out of hours or weekend access to professional help or support.
+Call 1300 364 277.